stardog-union/launchpad-docs/azure/README.md

   Azure AD->>Launchpad: Azure AD JWT returned
   Note over Azure AD,Launchpad: Launchpad saves profile information <br> from Azure's JWT and discards it.
-  Launchpad->>Stardog: Stardog API requests with Launchpad JWT Note over Launchpad,Stardog: Launchpad generates a JWT that the Stardog server is <br> configured to accept, using information from Azure's JWT.
+  Launchpad->>Stardog: Stardog API requests with Launchpad JWT Note over Launchpad,Stardog: Launchpad generates a JWT that the Stardog server is configured to accept, <br> using information from Azure's JWT and the Microsoft Graph API.
 ```

 ## Prerequisites